Book Rights And Wrongs And Traps To Be Aware Of For New Authors

 It is about as good as it gets in publishing today.

-If you are not sure about taking the self-published route because you are not confident in the technical aspects of ebook and print-on-demand (POD) publishing or book promotion, think about investing in service providers who can do this for you.
+But perhaps you are not confident in the technical aspects of ebook and print-on-demand (POD) publishing or book promotion.

-Yes, it will cost a little bit of money, but you will keep your book rights and have total control over your book.
+Yes, it will cost a little bit of money, but you will keep your rights and have total control over your book.

 Whichever route you take as a new author, remember one point.

-More reading: Is This Publisher Legit?
+Related Reading: Is This Publisher Legit?
 How You Can Make Your Decision

 I found this really helpful, thanks a lot.
 I recently finished a fantasy/ science fiction novel and really need a publisher.
 I live in Nigeria but I would like to publish it in the west as I know it would do better there.